NITK-CDS/Data-Science/README.md

 This repository is a collection of various machine learning and deep learning algorithms implemented in Python, presented in a modular format.
 Our aim is to bridge the gap between theoretical knowledge and practical implementation by providing a comprehensive resource of classical and commonly used models.

 ## About
-This project is maintained by the students of NITK CDS (Computatioanl and Data Science) Batch of 2025.
+This project is maintained by the students of NITK CDS (Computational and Data Science) Batch of 2025.
 We believe in the power of collaborative learning and are committed to making this repository a valuable asset for both beginners and experienced practitioners in the field of machine learning and data science.

 ## Why this repo?
 In the world of machine learning and data science, there is a significant emphasis on understanding theories and algorithms.
 However, we often find a gap when it comes to applying these theories to real-world problems.
 "Deeper Learning" aims to reverse this trend by bringing models to the data, making it easier for individuals to implement and experiment with various algorithms.